Ways to help stop deforestation and take action

 Putting an end to deforestation is one of the quickest and most cost effective ways to stop global warming.
 By campaigning to end deforestation, helping to restore forests we can start the fight to solve the climate emergency, protect wildlife, and defend the rights of indigenous peoples and traditional local communities.
 We are the solution to keeping forests standing!

-Find out from Caroline Laurie, the Kingfisher Group's Head of Sustainability, how one of the UK's biggest retailers switched entirely to sustainably-sourced wood and paper products and how B&Q continues to support innovations in forest management around the world.
-Screening from Wednesday 31 March.
+Find out from Caroline Laurie, how one of the UK's biggest retailers switched entirely to sustainably-sourced wood and paper products and how B&Q continues to support innovations in forest management around the world.

 Going plastic free in the bathroom can seem daunting.
 Thankfully others have gone before!
 Learn from Gabs at Green Pear Eco what her tips are to start your journey to a zero-waste bathroom.